 A basic emergency medical insurance is provided throughout the duration of the programme.
-The insurance plan has a deductible of 75 USD per event that the student will be responsible for paying in the event of illness.
+The insurance plan has a per-event deductible that the student will be responsible for paying in the event of illness.
 During their studies in Costa Rica, students will also be included in the Social Security Health System.
 It is recommended that students consider purchasing an additional medical insurance on their own behalf.

 - What is the duration of the scholarship?

-The scholarship begins when the student travels to Manila for the English Language Training and concludes after the final graduation.
+The scholarship begins when the student travels to Manila for the English Language Training and concludes after the final graduation (21 months for Intermediate English students and 18 months for Advanced English students).
 In the event that the student leaves the programme early, either by their own choice or as a result of failing to meet academic requirements, the scholarship will be withdrawn.

-- I’d like to know the specific schedule of the APS.
+- I’d like to know the specific schedule of the APS Programme.